scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 - **Bayesian optimization**  fits a probabilistic model to capture the current believe of the objective function :cite:`shahriari-ieee16a, snoek-nips12a`.
   To select a new configuration, it uses a utility function that only depends on the probabilistic model to trade off exploration and exploitation.
+  There are different ways to model the objective function:

-Here we use a Gaussian process to model our objective function, which works well in low (<10) dimensional continuous search spaces but does not work with categorical hyperparameters.
-We used the RoBO (`https://github.com/automl/RoBO <https://github.com/automl/RoBO>`_) as an implementation which is based on the George GP library :cite:`hodlr`
+  Probably the most common way is to use **Gaussian process** to model the objective function, which tend to work well in low (<10) dimensional continuous search spaces but do not natively work with categorical hyperparameters.
+Furthermore, due to the cubic complexity they do not scale well with the number of function evaluations.
+  We used RoBO (`https://github.com/automl/RoBO <https://github.com/automl/RoBO>`_) as an implementation which is based on the George GP library :cite:`hodlr`

-- **SMAC** is also a Bayesian optimization method but uses random forest instead of Gaussian processes to model the objective function :cite:`hutter-lion11a`.
-That allows it to work in high dimensional mixed continuous and discret input spaces but will be probably outperformed by Gaussian process based Bayesian optimization in low dimensional continuous search spaces :cite:`eggensperger-bayesopt13`.
+  **SMAC** is also a Bayesian optimization method but uses random forest instead of Gaussian processes to model the objective function :cite:`hutter-lion11a`.
+Random forest natively allow to work in high dimensional mixed continuous and discret input spaces but seem to work less efficient compared to Gaussian processes in low dimensional continuous search spaces :cite:`eggensperger-bayesopt13`.

+  More recently Bayesian neural networks have been used for Bayesian optimization :cite:`springenberg-nips2016`.
+  Compared to Gaussian processes they scale very well with the number of function evaluation as well as number of dimensions.
+Here we use the **Bohamiann** approach :cite:`springenberg-nips2016` which is also implemented in the RoBO framework.